QSL = 100% by direct, bureau, eQSL, LOTW, HRDlog, QRZ, Club Log, and HamQTH.

 Total QSL cards in the collection = 7662

 Total QSL cards sent by mail = 12,767

 Total QSL records confirmed at eQSL = 32,497

 Total QSL records confirmed at LOTW = 44,310

 Total QSO's in the AI4FR logbook = 70,132

 Log Book Graph = Updated weekly at eQSL.

 Bureau Statistic = ARRL Sent and Received QSL's.

 Found below are two online log books.
 Why two?
 Well sometimes one or the other does not capture the callsigns recently worked.
 Please note: The online logs found below only work when I am using the WSJT digital software.
 They do not work and will not show callsigns logged when I am running MixW2 which is my regular logging program.
-I sure wish there was an all in one logging software that does all or most ham radio modes.
+I sure wish there was an all in one logging software that does all or most of the ham radio modes.